angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 <!--![Logo Apollo](logo-apollo.svg?sanitize=true)-->
 <img src="https://angular-schule.github.io/website-articles/blog/2018-06-apollo-graphql-code-generator/logo-apollo.svg?sanitize=true" width="75%">

-GraphQL became very popular in recent times and there are a lot of implementations for various programming languages and frameworks.
+GraphQL has become very popular in recent times and there are a lot of implementations for various programming languages and frameworks.
-In Angular world, the [Apollo](https://www.apollographql.com/) library is quite popular.
+In the Angular world, the [Apollo](https://www.apollographql.com/) library is quite popular.

 The [documentation](https://www.apollographql.com/docs/angular/) is well done, so we can keep the installation instructions short.
 To get started with Apollo Angular, we first want to install the required packages from npm (multiple installs, for better readability).